 Reopened tickets = % tickets that were reopened

 Assignee stations AVG = average number of agents a ticket has been assigned to

 Group stations AVG = average number of groups a ticket has been assigned to

 Requester wait time MED = median time a ticket spent in new, open and on hold status

-Here you want to include graphs that show your percentages this week and how they compare to previous weeks results and how it compares to your quarterly targets
+Here you want to include graphs that show your percentages this week.
+Compare them to previous weeks results and how it compares to your quarterly targets.

 Finally, a useful section in any Support Managers’ report is an agent leaderboard.
 This shows you how each of your agents are performing against each other in a number of key metrics.

 Monitoring agents against each other allow you to see what agents may be slipping, allowing you to try and mitigate this before it becomes a problem.
-Metrics like tickets solved, average first reply time, full resolution time and customer satisfaction for each agent should all be monitored, with each agent being placed on the leaderboard based on their score.
+Metrics like tickets solved, average first reply time, full resolution time and customer satisfaction for each agent should all be monitored.
+Each agent should be placed on the leaderboard based on their score.